 Shelley Vermilya, Associate

-Shelley Vermilya is a facilitator and educator specializing in compassionate approaches to inclusion and diversity, with a particular skill in working with groups challenged by defensiveness and guilt around diversity.
+Shelley Vermilya is a facilitator and educator specializing in compassionate approaches to inclusion and equity, with a particular skill in working with concern and resistance to change.
 She currently teaches gender and multi-cultural studies at the University of Vermont and St. Michael’s College.
 Shelley holds a Doctorate in Educational Leadership from the University of Vermont, and Masters in History from Goddard College.

 Kathy Tiner, Associate